-Spring Common School implements such work systems to support the pupils both in the classroom and the ASC bases.
+Spring Common Academy implements such work systems to support the pupils both in the classrooms.
 These aim to provide pupils with the opportunity for directed work (adults supporting pupils learning and consolidating newly acquired skills) in conjunction with the opportunity for independent task completion to take place.